aryapsinha/languagelearner/README.md

 ## Accomplishments that we're proud of

-We were able to use OpenAI's API to personalize a chatbot to converse with users.
+Personalized AI Chatbot – Successfully integrated OpenAI’s API to create a chatbot that engages users in dynamic conversations.

-We made a Chrome extension that allows users to personalize their learning with real-life vocabulary terms.
+Customizable Chrome Extension – Built a Chrome extension that allows users to personalize their learning with real-world vocabulary and provides real-time translations.

-We streamlined the process of having the chatbot incorporate terms into the conversation by adding a feature where the user can star certain terms they want to practice.
+Seamless Vocabulary Integration – Streamlined chatbot interactions by enabling users to star specific terms they want to practice in conversation.

 ## What we learned
-We learned how to create a web application using Node.js and React, and enhance our web development (HTML/CSS) skills with tools such as Bootstrap.
-In this process, we learned how to use OpenAI's API to implement a language learning specific chatbot to converse with users while integrating select vocabulary words into the conversation.
+Full-Stack Development – Gained experience in building a web application using Node.js and React, while refining our HTML/CSS skills with tools like Bootstrap.

+AI Integration – Learned to leverage OpenAI’s API to develop a chatbot tailored for language learning, seamlessly incorporating user-selected vocabulary into conversations.

-Moreover, we learned how to manage packages and environments with GitHub.
+Version Control & Package Management – Improved our ability to manage packages and environments efficiently using GitHub.

 ## What's next for Found
 - Audio/voice chatbot